CocoaSummer/soarch-blog/themes/dream/docs/params-configurations.md

 Make navbar fixed when scrolling.

+### collapsibleTags = true

+Make `/tags` page's tags collapsible.

+### collapseBySummary = true

+If your posts contain duplicate titles, you can use this param to continue grouping the titles.
+The lowest level will use `.Summary` to render.

 ## Advanced

 > Note: generally, the following advanced parameters are not necessary to be set.
 Their main purpose is to further customize the entire theme.